borestad/bootstrap/README.md

 Bootstrap setup for my personal server cluster with tons of virtual machines.

 # Disclaimer
-This account is connected to my sparkleshare account and may not be production ready
+This account is connected to my sparkleshare account and may not be production ready.

 # Generic Usage (May not work at all atm)
 Requirements: